 Although there are many points of agreement, the disparities between the two guideline approaches are confusing for the end user, and in a rare disease such as PCD, an internationally agreed upon diagnostic testing guideline would be preferable.
 There are two purposes for the requirements of a clear PCD diagnostic definition: 1)To inform patients of their diagnosis and (where applicable) for insurance purposes to access treatment, 2) For recruitment into research & drug development trials.
 Evidence for PCD treatment is severely lacking and usually borrowed from studies in cystic fibrosis or bronchiectasis.
 Whilst it is reasonable to have a relatively low threshold for starting clinical management for PCD based on low nNO, it must be recognised that there will be false positive and false negative cases, and that further confirmatory testing should be explored with genetics and TEM, as recommended in both guidelines.
 It is paramount for clinical studies that the correct patients are recruited, and only patients with definitive PCD diagnoses are included.

 Box 1 highlights some suggestions for steps required to further develop international agreement.
 Significant research and development is required to identify new testing modalities and improve those already in use.
-New modalities currently being investigated include radiolabelled mucociliary clearance testing and use of antibodies against ciliary proteins.21 Funding for PCD genetic testing across European national health care programs should also be strongly advocated.
+New modalities currently being investigated include radiolabelled mucociliary clearance testing and use of immunofluorescence.21 Funding for PCD genetic testing across European national health care programs should also be strongly advocated.

 Finally, PCD is a heterogenous group of genetic conditions and it may be that one test or one algorithm will never fit all cases.
 Large gene discovery programs and cohort studies such as the European iPCD study and the Genetic Disorders of Mucociliary Clearance Consortium (GDMCC) will in future allow improved understanding of molecular causes of disease and consequently PCD diagnosis.22